Threekit/boilerplate-react/README.md

 #### Form

 The `<Form>` component is used to render out an item's entire configurator.
-By default this is the configurator for the intialized item, however it can also be for an item nested as a selection in an Attribute.
+By default this is the configurator for the initialized item, however, it can also be for an item nested as a selection in an Attribute.

 ```jsx
 import { Form } from 'threekit/components';